isotype/STUFF/Displaying_Images.md

-##Displaying images on Newsfeed, Products on UNDEFINED
+##Displaying images on Newsfeed, Products

 We show images uploaded by users on the following areas.